Anastasia-Romanov/lacan-user-guide/economy.md

 - Color combination is literal eye bleach.
 - Text is often so large that the majority of it is cut off or so small that's it's not easily legible.

+## vote
+- Voting for the bot is a mere scam no bot currency is given